NaixGames/Polycosmos/README.md

 # Polycosmos
 Polycosmos is a mod for the game Hades, which gives it integration with Archipelago Multiworld.
 Right now Polycosmos is in version:
-0.3.1 and up to this version it possesses the feature detailed below:
+0.4 and up to this version it possesses the feature detailed below:

 Modes:
 - Reverse Heat: Start the game with high pacts of punishments.
 The goal is to beat Hades one time.
+Can turn off by putting al pact levels at 0 in the .yaml.

 Items:
 - Pact of Punishment down: an item that turns down the level of pact of punishment.
 Note the game may load this effect